jsakamoto/EntityFrameworkCore.IndexAttribute/README.md

 ### Attention

-EF Core also includes the `[Index]` attribute officially, after ver.5.0.
+EF Core also includes the `[Index]` attribute officially, since ver.5.0.

 However, I'm going to continue improving and maintaining these libraries, because these libraries still have advantages as below.